turbot/pipes-sdk-go/docs/UpdateUserRequest.md

 `func (o *UpdateUserRequest) HasUrl() bool`

 HasUrl returns a boolean if a field has been set.

+### GetUsageComputeAction

+`func (o *UpdateUserRequest) GetUsageComputeAction() string`

+GetUsageComputeAction returns the UsageComputeAction field if non-nil, zero value otherwise.

+### GetUsageComputeActionOk

+`func (o *UpdateUserRequest) GetUsageComputeActionOk() (*string, bool)`

+GetUsageComputeActionOk returns a tuple with the UsageComputeAction field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUsageComputeAction

+`func (o *UpdateUserRequest) SetUsageComputeAction(v string)`

+SetUsageComputeAction sets UsageComputeAction field to given value.

+### HasUsageComputeAction

+`func (o *UpdateUserRequest) HasUsageComputeAction() bool`

+HasUsageComputeAction returns a boolean if a field has been set.

+### GetUsageComputeThreshold

+`func (o *UpdateUserRequest) GetUsageComputeThreshold() int32`

+GetUsageComputeThreshold returns the UsageComputeThreshold field if non-nil, zero value otherwise.

+### GetUsageComputeThresholdOk

+`func (o *UpdateUserRequest) GetUsageComputeThresholdOk() (*int32, bool)`

+GetUsageComputeThresholdOk returns a tuple with the UsageComputeThreshold field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUsageComputeThreshold

+`func (o *UpdateUserRequest) SetUsageComputeThreshold(v int32)`

+SetUsageComputeThreshold sets UsageComputeThreshold field to given value.

+### HasUsageComputeThreshold

+`func (o *UpdateUserRequest) HasUsageComputeThreshold() bool`

+HasUsageComputeThreshold returns a boolean if a field has been set.

+### GetUsageStorageAction

+`func (o *UpdateUserRequest) GetUsageStorageAction() string`

+GetUsageStorageAction returns the UsageStorageAction field if non-nil, zero value otherwise.

+### GetUsageStorageActionOk

+`func (o *UpdateUserRequest) GetUsageStorageActionOk() (*string, bool)`

+GetUsageStorageActionOk returns a tuple with the UsageStorageAction field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUsageStorageAction

+`func (o *UpdateUserRequest) SetUsageStorageAction(v string)`

+SetUsageStorageAction sets UsageStorageAction field to given value.

+### HasUsageStorageAction

+`func (o *UpdateUserRequest) HasUsageStorageAction() bool`

+HasUsageStorageAction returns a boolean if a field has been set.

+### GetUsageStorageThreshold

+`func (o *UpdateUserRequest) GetUsageStorageThreshold() int32`

+GetUsageStorageThreshold returns the UsageStorageThreshold field if non-nil, zero value otherwise.

+### GetUsageStorageThresholdOk

+`func (o *UpdateUserRequest) GetUsageStorageThresholdOk() (*int32, bool)`

+GetUsageStorageThresholdOk returns a tuple with the UsageStorageThreshold field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUsageStorageThreshold

+`func (o *UpdateUserRequest) SetUsageStorageThreshold(v int32)`

+SetUsageStorageThreshold sets UsageStorageThreshold field to given value.

+### HasUsageStorageThreshold

+`func (o *UpdateUserRequest) HasUsageStorageThreshold() bool`

+HasUsageStorageThreshold returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)